 In few cases, a person may renounce PR status voluntarily, if they are not able to meet the residence requirements as required for a PR holder.

-Our informed immigration lawyers and consultants will assist you to resolve all your immigration queries.
+Our informed immigration lawyers and consultants will assist you to resolve all your Maintaining Your PR Status queries.